-Glenn Stok writes about investment and risk-control strategies he perfected in 45 years trading stocks, options, and futures contracts.
+The following article is based on strategies Glenn Stok perfected in 45 years trading stocks, options, and futures with risk-control skills.

 I have been investing in stocks for 45 years.
 During that time, I made a lot of mistakes, but each time I learned something.
 Those lessons helped me develop strategies for a high probability of success.
 Now I can share these lessons with you.

 Begin by Planning Your Entry Point

 It would help if you had a rule for when you buy and when you sell.
 Don’t just buy a stock when you discover it, and you think it might be an excellent addition to your portfolio.
 You need to do some research to decide what price is right for getting in.